nortakales/cron-lambdas/README.md

 TODO move all of this out of my main aws account
-TODO use DLQs for lambda, trigger monitors on DLQ, this seems like the only way to get alarms AFTER retries
+TODO use DLQs for lambda, trigger monitors on DLQ, this seems like the only way to get alarms AFTER retries TODO some kind of push notification when pipeline has finished?